Coxwell Entrance Closure

 MGH may also send you appointment information and other general information by email, if you have consented to receive information in this way.

-Please do not send emails for urgent symptoms, questions or in an emergency.
+We do not communicate via email about anything urgent or emergency related.
 If you have an urgent medical issue, please call 911 or visit an Emergency Department or an Urgent Care Centre.

 Some care areas may send you a follow-up survey after your appointment by email.
 This is to help us to improve the quality of care we deliver.
 If you receive a link to a survey and are not sure if it is coming from your care team, please call them to check before clicking on any links.

-Electronic communication, including virtual visits and email, may have some risk.
+Electronic communication, including virtual visits and email, may have some inherent risks.
 Third parties may take over electronic communication and introduce malware, phishing scams, or other unauthorized access.

 MGH is not responsible for the security of patients’ internet service providers, email domains, personal devices or personal computers.